vegidio/umd-app/README.md

 You can adjust the app settings to bypass the cache and always fetch fresh results.

-### Skip previously downloaded files
+### Resume/skip previously downloaded files

-When downloading files to the same directory, the app will automatically skip files that have already been downloaded.
+When downloading files to the same directory, the app will automatically resume the files that were partially downloaded and skip those have already been fully downloaded.

 This feature helps to avoid duplicate downloads, ensuring only new or previously failed files are downloaded.